-Use the right executive search firm and recruit the right person for your Japanese subsidiary company President and you will have an efficient, responsive and aggressive business in Japan with excellent customer (or distributor) relations and costs that are proportional to the revenue generated.
-The right recruit will deliver quantifiable value from the first year of operations and very likely make the subsidiary profitable in that first year.
-Recruit the right President and your Japanese company will become a star performer in your global operations and be contributing a strong and sustainable cash flow, very likely accounting for 30% or more of your global profits, within 3 - 5 years of starting business in Japan.
+Use the right executive search firm, recruitment agency or head hunter, recruit the right company President or Japanese branch-office representative manager, and you will have an effective, responsive, and aggressive business in Japan with excellent customer and distributor relations.
+Just as important, costs will be proportional to the sales income generated.
+The right person will deliver quantifiable value from the first year of operations and very likely make the subsidiary profitable in that first year.
+Recruit the right President and your Japanese company will be a star performer in your company’s global operations and contribute a strong and sustainable cash flow, possibly accounting for 30% or more of your global profits, within 3 – 5 years of starting business in Japan.